 Case (2): If the type specifier stands alone a String list expression or a String expression is expected.
 If the expression following the type specifier cannot be resolved as a String list expression (cf. case (3)) it is assumed to be a String expression.
-The string is then interpreted as a file name. wInst tries to open the file as a text file and interpret its line as an external section of the specified type.
+The string is then interpreted as a file name. winst tries to open the file as a text file and interprets its lines as an external section of the specified type.